Confidence Guarantee - Read more

 This tour offers a wide variety of experiences in Bangkok and on the islands of Phuket and Koh Yao Yai.

-You travel on to Phuket, Thailand’s beach holiday destination No. 1, where lovely golden beaches and an exciting island tour, which takes you to the iconic Big Buddha statue watching over the island, await you.
+You travel on to Phuket, Thailand’s beach holiday destination No. 1, where you will find lovely golden beaches and an exciting island tour that takes you to Phuket’s most significant temple, Wat Chalong.
 You’ll also experience the cosy, charming Phuket Old Town and finish off at Chillva Market, where you can enjoy local delicacies.
 In Phuket, you have the option of heading off on a whole host of exciting excursions, including to the Phi Phi Islands.

 The tour ends on the quiet island of Koh Yao Yai, which possesses an authentic charm and exudes tranquillity.
 The island is the perfect refuge if you dream of experiencing quiet beaches away from the crowds.
 Instead, you get a tropical paradise where you can shift down into the lowest gear, relax and immerse yourself in the magnificent scenery.
 Koh Yao Yai’s lush landscapes provide a beautiful setting for the long, pristine sandy beaches, which are made for relaxation.